mattdbr/bivlog/README.txt

 To exit the program:

-'finish' (when prompted for a report type)
+'finish' (when prompted for a report type).
+If finish is not entered the file won't save (Computer limitation not mine)

 Entire radio log will be output into log.txt in the folder.